hargoniX/master/thesis/thesis.typ

 $))
 This results in the constraints ${"Nat" subset.eq.sq b, "String" subset.eq.sq b, b subset.eq.sq a, b subset.eq.sq b, a subset.eq.sq a}$, which have a solution with ${a |-> {"Nat", "String"}, b |-> {"Nat", "String"}}$.
-To monomorphize the program, we would have to build copies of $"List"$ and $"length"$ instantiated with each of the solutions for their type variables.
+To monomorphize this problem, we would have to build copies of $"List"$ and $"length"$ instantiated with each of the solutions for their type variables.
 However, a finite solution cannot always be found.

 The reason that we may fail to find a finite solution is polymorphic recursion.